+- 1. Utility Services, Mayor (adopted August 1, 2023/Ordinance 2023-12)

-- 1. Commercial Uses.
+- 2. Commercial Uses.

 - a.
 Athletic Instruction Services.

 - b.
 Recreational Vehicle Sales and Service.

 - i.
-A perimeter landscape buffer of \20\feet shall be provided as required. - ii.
+A perimeter landscape buffer of 20_feet shall be provided as required. - ii.
 The storage and/or display of recreational vehicles in the perimeter landscaping strip required above $\{a(i)\}$ shall be prohibited. - iii.
 Any recreational vehicle which is missing major mechanical or body parts or has been substantially damaged shall be placed in a storage yard.
 The storage yard shall be fully screened from public view and shall be set back at least 100 feet from any adjoining residential district.

-2. Industrial Uses.
+3. Industrial Uses.